karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/README.md

 ## Contact Info

-If you have any questions about the code, please contact Karmen and Dr. Elgendi at moe.elgendi@gmail.com via email
+If you have any questions about the code, please contact Karmen at kkarmenmarkov@gmail.com and Dr. Elgendi at moe.elgendi@gmail.com via email